The Best Vinyl Setups From $500 to $5,000

 And fortunately, there are currently more great, audiophile-level pieces of gear being made at a wider range of prices than ever before.
-The cost of entry into the hobby has never been lower — and nor the possibilities for upgrades and expansion.
-Below, we’ve given some suggestions for entire systems ranging from beginner to advanced.
+The cost of entry into the hobby has never been lower — nor the possibilities for upgrades and expansion.
+Below, we’ve given some suggestions for entire vinyl setups ranging from beginner to advanced.
 We think all of them will sound great and provide every bit as much comfort and enjoyment as you ask of them.

 Turntable w/ built-in phono pre-amp, powered speakers

 It’s true: there are even more affordable ways to get into vinyl, but we don’t recommend any of them.
-I’m talking, of course, about the all-in-one Crosleys they sell to college kids at Urban Outfitters or to old-head nostalgists on QVC or wherever.
+We’re talking, of course, about the all-in-one Crosleys they sell to college kids at Urban Outfitters or to old-head nostalgists on QVC or wherever.
 They sound bad, are terrible for your records and don’t look nearly as cool as anyone thinks they do.
-What we’re recommending here butts right up against the $500 limit, but includes pieces you’ll be able to enjoy for years.
+What we’re recommending here butts right up against the $500 limit but includes pieces you’ll be able to enjoy for years.
 It consists of a turntable with a built-in phono preamp and a pair of powered, wireless speakers — and that’s it.
-You’re off to the races with a system that’s going to sound very good for not a whole lot of money.
+You’re off to the races with a vinyl setup that’s going to sound very good for not a whole lot of money.